 After the safety course you have to go XP ́s intro course.
 This must both machine-students and other chalmerists go to get to stay in the workshop on XP-time.
 The course is held by the XP handlebars throughout the school year, even read weeks.
-For about 45 min gives it an insight into how the workshop works on XP tim
+For about 45 minutes it gives an insight into how the workshop works at XP t

 Metal (Basic Course)

 Just like the wood course, metal-basic goes once per reading period.
 In this course you get to learn basic machining of metal during three evenings.
 The machines that will be used during the course are welding (TIG and MIG), Cold saw, pillar drill, belt grinder, grade scissors, bending and roller.
 After these three evenings there is a run-up where you can show the moments you have learnt.
 This opportunity takes a little longer than an hour and you are assigned a specific time slot, so that you do not have to be present in the workshop all evening.
 Approved driveway gives you access to turn on the power of the metal workshop.
 It is important to point out that this access gives you access to more machines than you are eligible for, and it is your own responsibility not to exceed your powers.

 Dates and registration links are announced at the beginning of each study period on our Facebook page.

 After applying for metal-basic, the applicants are called to a theoretical test based on the course material available to study here.
 This is to assure us that you read the material before the course but also to be able to make a selection in case that there will be more applicants than places on the course.